alexvea/what_script_mbi/README.md

 ```

+What are the functionnalities of the script :
+* Formatting in Markdown.
+* Support EMPTY table.
+* Regroup tables with same script and same period of time on one step.
+* Support multistep and multiserver for one table.
+* Support case when db-content output table are \[Table table_name: date] or \[table_name: date].
+* Support custom CENTRAL_SCRIPT and MBI_SCRIPT paths.

 Note : please use if if you know what you are doing.
 This is not 100% compatible wifh 22.10 MBI version (issus with --no-purge option), I recommand you to modify the procedure to use legacy script (perfdataStatisticsBuilder_legacy.pl instead of perfdataStatisticsBuilder.pl).
 Be carefull when using -r, -s and -e without --no-purge options otherwise it will empty statistics tables.
 Note :  Does not work on raw data tables, only on Centreon BI statistics tables.